Description

 Are there restrooms?

-There is no restroom on the bus, but there are frequent stops and most locations have a restroom.
+There is no restroom on the bus, but there are frequent stops along the tour for restroom breaks.